swordfatih/CNRoom/README.md

 **Performances**

-Can write and read keys of 5 values in a rate of 100 keys per second on my poor Toshiba DT01ACA100.
+Can write and read keys of 5 values in a rate of 100 keys per second with my poor Toshiba DT01ACA100.